Learn About MACI Science & Data | MACI® Skip to content

 Microfracture

-MACI is a third-generation ACI, offering a simplified way to deliver cells2
+MACI is a 3rd generation ACI, offering a simplified way to deliver cells2

 MACI has proven results3,4 with over 21 years of clinical experience.5

-MACI is FDA approved based on results from the rigorous phase 3 SUMMIT clinical study.3
+MACI is FDA approved based on results from the phase 3 SUMMIT clinical study.3

 MACI is the only biologic knee cartilage therapy to gain FDA approval through the Biologics License Application.6